epi-project/brane-documentation/user-guide/src/system-admins/installation/worker-node.md

 ### Adding client certificates of other domains
 If your worker node needs to download data from other worker nodes, you will have to add the client certificates they generated to your configuration.

 The procedure to do so is identical as for central nodes.
-For every pair of a `ca.pem` and `client-id.pem` certificates you want to add:
+For every pair of a `ca.pem` and `client-id.pem` certificates you want to:
 1. Create a directory with that domain's name in the `certs` directory (for the example, you would create a directory named `certs/amy` for a domain named `amy`)
 2. Move the certificates to that folder.

 At runtime, whenever your worker node will need to download a dataset from another worker, it will read the certificates in that worker's folder if they exist to authenticate itself.

+## Writing policies
+Before you launch the instance, you may want to [change the node's policy](../../policy-experts/managing-policies.md).
+If not, then the default policy kicks in; which is deny all.

+You can learn how to do so by assuming the role of a [policy expert](../../policy-experts/introduction.md) and learning how to manage policy.
+You can skip most of the installation, except perhaps for some practical test environments.

 ## Launching the instance